juagargi/scion/doc/protocols/scion-header.rst

 (R)everse
     This packet travels in the reverse direction of the reservation.
     If `R` is set, `C` must be set as well.
 Otherwise the packet is invalid.
-    This flag is set everytime the COLIBRI service sends back a response.
+    This flag is set every time the COLIBRI service sends back a response.

 (S)egment Reservation
     This is a Segment Reservation Packet.